Organ Donor Awareness Week

 The Work That Makes Every Transplant Safe

 When a donor organ becomes available, time is critical.
-While surgical teams mobilise, the blood bank laboratory is already running a series of compatibility tests that determine whether the transplant can safely proceed.
+While surgical teams mobilise, the blood bank laboratory is already running compatibility tests that determine whether the transplant can safely proceed.
 This work is quiet, precise, and largely invisible to patients and the public.
 But without it, no transplant can safely take place.

 Those tests include: